yoonki-kim/esp-va-sdk/README.md

     <img src="https://github.com/espressif/esp-va-sdk/wiki/aia_images/esp_alexa_app_discover_devices.png" alt="App Discover Devices" title="App Discover Devices" width="300" />
 </center>

 *   Now you can sign-in to your Amazon Alexa account.
 If you have Amazon Shopping app installed on the same phone, app will automatically sign-in with the account the shopping app is signed in to.
 Otherwise it will open a login page on the phone's default browser.
+(It is recommended to install the Amazon Shopping app on your phone to avoid any other browser related errors.)

 <center>
     <img src="https://github.com/espressif/esp-va-sdk/wiki/aia_images/esp_alexa_app_sign_in.png" alt="App Sign-in" title="App Sign-in" width="300" />